Viewing entries in

 LE MILE Magazine Wildling

 Today, people across the world wear Wildlings.
 The bestseller Tanuki alone has been sold over half a million times.
 Yet Wildling has never measured success in numbers.
 Success here means circularity, regionality, radical transparency.
 It means partners who want to reshape the textile world from its very roots.
 Three partnerships embody this vision: Nordwolle, Virgo Coop, and Itoitex.
 Each one tells of a future built from old knowledge, reimagined.
 Nordwolle begins in the pastures of northern Germany.
 Hardy breeds like the Pomeranian Landsheep graze the fields, preserving biodiversity.
 Their wool was once dismissed as too coarse, too rough.
 Now it is washed, combed, spun.
 No dyeing, no bleaching.
 A material that warms, breathes, and speaks against synthetic fibers, against microplastics, against faceless supply chains.
-Since 2015 Wildling has used Nordwolle, crafting models like Nordwolf entirely from it.
+Since 2015 Wildling has used Nordwolle, crafting models like Kindur entirely from it.
 When shoes are returned, the wool is recycled — a closed loop, rare in footwear.

 Virgo Coop works in southern France.
 Three founders, an old weaving mill, a young team.
 Reviving the craft of European hemp and linen processing, long abandoned.
 Machines designed anew prepare the fibers into fine yarns.
 Hemp grows with little water, no pesticides, enriching the soil as it matures.
 Wildling invested in Virgo’s machines, helping save the weaving mill.
 Today, Nordwolle sends fibers to Virgo, and Virgo weaves fabrics in return.
 A regional cycle, sustaining knowledge once thought lost.